mwaura-mwangi/mwaura-mwangi/README.md

 #  Hi, It's me.. mwaura

 ## About Me
--  I'm a backend developer with a passion for Python and Flask
+-  I'm building my career as a **Data Engineer**, while leveraging my foundation as a **Backend Developer** to design robust and scalable systems.
--  Currently working on: Self improvement
+-  Currently working on: Self Improvement and Deepening my Skills
--  Exploring: Data Analytics, Data Engineering and AWS
+-  Exploring: Data Analytics, Data Engineering & AWS
 -  Ask me about: REST APIs, Flask, PostgreSQL